 - View NMEA data received for easy fault finding of issues.

 - Fully compatible with popular navigation apps and software

 Digital Yachtís new WLN10 Smart NMEA 0183 to WiFi gateway takes iPad and tablet integration afloat even further with the ability to connect to existing on board GPS, AIS and instrument systems and transfer data wirelessly to an iPad or tablet Ė allowing compatible apps to display and compute with real time information.
 The WLN10 creates a secure, password protected wifi network on board to footprint the boat with data.

-When connected to, for example, an AIS system, real time AIS target positions and identity data will be displayed on detailed electronic charting through compatible apps including NavLink, TimeZero, iAIS, iSailor, Seapilot and hundreds more.
+When connected to, for example, an AIS system, real time AIS target positions and identity data will be displayed on detailed electronic charting through compatible apps including NAV Link, TimeZero, iAIS, iSailor, Seapilot and hundreds more.
 The tablet becomes a full function navigation display.

-This new version of the WLN10 can now be programmed through its simple browser interface for NMEA 0183 data at 4800 or 38400 baud as well as allowing multiple devices to connect so you can be using a PC at the chart table with an iPad on deck.
+The WLN10 Smart supports both UDP (for multiple connections) and TCP/IP interfaces for maximum compatibility with apps so you can be using a PC at the chart table with an iPad on deck.
 Itís also bidirectional so apps can control an autopilot if this function is enabled.
-Next gen nav from Digital Yacht.

 The Smart WLN10 has one NMEA0183 input which can be configured through the web interface.
 You can also utilise our SeaTalk to NMEA Adapter to allow SeaTalk instrument data to be interfaced directly to the WLN10 Smart.
 Now works with the popular Navionics Boating App for Apple iOS and Android to display GPS and AIS data on your Navionics charts.